StackmateNetwork/stackmate-core/resources/docs/api.md

 Both these functions will output a stringified JSON MasterKey containing a

-- `fingerprint`: an identifier for this seed. *only this is persistent*.
+- `fingerprint`: an identifier for this seed. *public data*.
-- `mnemonic` : the seed phrase that will be displayed to the user. *never store. burn after reading.*
+- `mnemonic` : the seed phrase that will be displayed to the user. *private. burn after reading.*
-- `xprv` : the root xprv for this seed from which account master keys can be derived. *never store. burn after deriving*
+- `xprv` : the root xprv for this seed from which account master keys can be derived. *private. burn after deriving.*

-After the user writes down and verifies their mnemonic; erase it from memory before the next step of key derivation.
+*After the user writes down and verifies their mnemonic; erase it from memory before the next step of key derivation.*

+*After the key derivation process, erase the root xprv from memory*

+#### Key Derivation

 The BIP32 standard for key derivation is: `m/purpose'/network'/account'/deposit/index`